Enhance your learning experiences by studying at UBC in Vancouver!

 The course will provide an in depth review of the scope of Oral Health Professions.
 Participants will learn the foundations of dentistry and dental hygiene.
-The course will cover oral health concepts as dental anatomy, dental caries, oral hygiene, preventive dentistry, general dentistry, geriatrics, public health.
+The course will cover oral health concepts such as dental anatomy, dental caries, oral hygiene, preventive dentistry, general dentistry, geriatrics, public health.
 The course will cover specialty dental education such as prosthodontics, oral medicine/oral pathology, pediatric dentistry, periodontics, orthodontics, endodontics, oral surgery.
 Participants will learn about existing research at UBC Faculty of Dentistry and how it related to oral and systemic health.

 Foundations of Oral Health Professions: Practical Implementation